ahhz/raster/docs/_posts/2018-06-14-Preliminary_benchmark_results-are-promising.md

 }
 ```

 The previous Pronto Raster based solutions iterate over the raster row-by-row and within rows column-by-column.
-The reference solution however has the benefit of iterating block-by-block, within each block row-by-row, and within rows column-by-column.
-This reduces memory usage.
-For this Pronto Raster has the assign_blocked function.
+The reference solution however, has the benefit of iterating block-by-block, which reduces the number of blocks in memory.
+For this Pronto Raster has the `assign_blocked` function.
 Giving us the final Pronto Raster based benchmark.

 ```cpp
 int benchmark_3_rasters_forward_only_in_blocks()